 Ok, coal consumption is up 200% worldwide - so let's work on that one.

-Where we spend are decisions about how far into the future we want to live.
+Where we spend are decisions about where in the fantasy future we want to live.

-At the same time efficiencies have improved, consumption has increased and savings has declined.
+At the same time as efficiencies have improved, consumption has increased and savings has declined.
 You may decide to get a more enormous flat-screen.
-You decide to install a powerful robot heart.
-It's not that you have to upgrade, it's that you naturally want to follow the same curve into retirement you've been doing your whole life.
+You may decide to install a powerful robot heart.
+It's not that you have to upgrade, it's that you naturally want to follow the same upgrade-curve into retirement you've been doing your whole life.

 But all that old stuff is still here too.